 Some people who used filgrastim to treat severe chronic neutropenia developed leukemia (cancer that starts in the bone marrow) or changes in the bone marrow cells that show that leukemia may develop in the future.
 People who have severe chronic neutropenia may develop leukemia even if they do not use filgrastim.
 There is not enough information to tell if filgrastim increases the chance that people with severe chronic neutropenia will develop leukemia.
 Talk to your doctor about the risks of using this medication.

-Filgrastim may cause other side effects.
+Filgrastim and tbo-filgrastim may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Store filgrastim in the refrigerator but do not freeze it.
-If you accidentally freeze the medication, you may allow it to thaw in the refrigerator.
-However, if you freeze the same syringe or vial of medication a second time, you should throw away that syringe or vial.
+Store filgrastim and tbo-filgrastim in the refrigerator.
 Filgrastim may be kept at room temperature for up to 24 hours but should be kept away from direct sunlight.
+Tbo-filgrastim may be kept at room temperature for up to 5 days but should be protected from light.
 Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to filgrastim.
+Your doctor will order certain lab tests to check your body's response to filgrastim or tbo-filgrastim.

-Before having a bone imaging study, tell your doctor and the technician that you are using filgrastim.
-Filgrastim may affect the results of this type of study.
+Before having a bone imaging study, tell your doctor and the technician that you are using filgrastim or tbo-filgrastim.
+Filgrastim and tbo-filgrastim may affect the results of this type of study.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.